-Sign up for Marketing MO account (free) for step-by-step guidance while evaluating your marketing ROI.
-Need more 1-on-1 help?
-Connect with our outsourced VP of Marketing team to tell us about your project.
+Sign up for a Marketing MO account (free) for step-by-step guidance while evaluating your marketing ROI.
+Need 1-on-1 help?
+Read more about our services.

 It’s a good idea to measure ROI on all of your marketing investments – after all, you’re in business to earn a profit.
 If your sales process is long and complex, you may choose to modify or simplify your ROI calculations, but a simple calculation is more useful than none at all.